-Eq.\,(\ref{eq:bound_T}) can be interpreted as follows: The amount of information necessary to solve the QOC problem with precision $\varepsilon$ under finite channel capacity $\mathcal{C}$ sets a time bound for the system dynamics .
-As a further step, we derive the formal expression of the control error bound both in the noiseless case and in the presence of white and colored noise.
+Eq.\,(\ref{eq:bound_T}) can be interpreted as follows: The amount of information necessary to solve the QOC problem with precision $\varepsilon$ under a finite channel capacity $\mathcal{C}$ sets a time bound for the evolution of the quantum system.
+Note that there can be specific target states that violate this bound (e.g., if the target state is equal to the initial state it can also be reached in zero time) and the bound becomes relevant if the initial and target states are randomly chosen.
+Now, for the sake of completeness, we derive the formal expression of the control error bound both in the noiseless case and in the presence of white and colored noise sources.